Last Updated on December 27, 2020 by Renee’

 How do you eat breakfast without toast or cereal?

-Well, in the beginning, I was basic paleo, so I could still have eggs.
+Before going AIP, I was basic paleo for about 6 months, so I could still have eggs.
 I learned very quickly that I needed to incorporate veggies into my morning routine.
 It was especially important that I do so for my daughter.

 I started sauteing organic spinach to go with locally farmed eggs & either uncured bacon or pastured pork sausage and some fruit.